gnmathur/mlportfolio/coupon-acceptance/README.md

 * Acceptance rate for those who go to a bar more than 3 times a month is significantly high at ~77%.
 This is prime category for targetting the coupon
 * Drivers who go to a bar more than once a month and are over the age of 25 have an acceptance rate of ~77%
 * Drivers drivers who go to bars more than once a month, and had passengers that were not a kid and had occupations other than farming, fishing, or forestry have a significantly higher rate of acceptance, than other bar goers.
 Some of it is easy to understand as someone who goes to bars often, and has no obligations of kids would have more opportunity to visit bars, and therefore would be more likely to accept coupons.
 The correlation with the occupation is a little hard to read though.
 * Based on the analysis that we did.
-We can analyze the effectiveness of drivers accepting bar coupons based on different characteristics.
+We can analyze the effectiveness of drivers accepting bar coupons based on different characteristics as below:

 __Age and Marital Status__: Younger individuals or those listed as single may have a higher likelihood of accepting bar coupons, reflecting a potentially more active social life.